James Petzke

-James Petzke is an American politician serving as a member of the Idaho House of Representatives for the 21A district.
-He assumed office on December 1, 2022.
+James Petzke is an American politician and businessman.
+A member of the Republican Party, Petzke has served as a member of the Idaho House of Representatives for district 21A since December 1, 2022.

 Early life and education

 Petzke was raised in Hailey, Idaho, and graduated from Wood River High School.
 He earned an associate degree and Bachelor of Arts degree from Boise State University and a Master of Liberal Arts in finance from the Harvard Extension School.